-Silestone is a solid surface material frequently used in kitchen and baths as a countertop surface.
-Made primarily of quartz, Silestone also consists of a small amount of plastic.
-It resembles granite and other natural stone products, but has more sparkle from the flecks of quartz crystals embedded in the Silestone.
-Although it is probably the most well-known quartz surface, Silestone is one of several manufacturers of this engineered stone.
-In comparison with other stone and engineered surfaces, Silestone has both positive and negative features.
+Silestone is a specific brand of quartz countertop created by Cosentin.
+It's a solid surface material frequently used in kitchen and baths as a countertop.
+Made primarily of quartz, Silestone also consists of a small amount of resin and colorants to enhance the natural beauty of the quartz.
+It resembles granite and other natural stone products, but it has more sparkle thanks to the flecks of quartz embedded within it.
+Although it's probably the most well-known quartz surface, Silestone is one of several manufacturers of this engineered stone.
+When compared to other stone and engineered surfaces, Silestone has both positive and negative features.

-Silestone is scratch-resistant and scorch-resistant since it is made of quartz, which is one of the hardest minerals found in nature, according to the Silestone website.
-It also resists stains because it is non-porous, so food and liquids cannot penetrate below the surface.
-One of the most advantageous features of Silestone is that it has built-in antimicrobial protection to prevent bacteria growth.
-Another Silestone advantage is that while it has the beauty of natural stone, it does not require the sealing and maintenance of other stone surfaces, such as granite or marble.
+Silestone is scratch- and scorch-resistant since it's made of quartz, which is one of the hardest minerals found in nature.
+It also resists stains because it's non-porous, so food and liquids cannot penetrate below the surface.
+The nonporous nature of Silestone eliminates the need for the sealing and maintenance required by other stone surfaces like granite and marble.
+One of the most advantageous features of Silestone is that it has built-in antimicrobial protection that prevent bacteria growth.
+It's also available in a wide array of colors and patterns to match every taste and decor.

 While Silestone's positive features outweigh its negatives, some negatives exist also.
 Silestone contains quartz, but it's a manufactured product rather than a purely natural one.
 While it can mimic the look of granite and marble, it does not possess the natural variances that give each piece of stone a distinct look.
 Silestone is also installed in slabs, which requires careful planning to minimize the appearance of seams.
 The biggest drawback of Silestone, however, is its price.
 As of 2017, you can expect to pay $50 to $100 per square foot for Silestone.
 By comparison, granite slabs can be had for $5 to $20 per square foot.